Guia docente 2025_26

 2. Exam-only assessment option

 The final grade of those students who opt for this assessment system will be computed on the basis of the grades obtained in a written exam (100%) on the theoretical and practical aspects of the course, to be held on a date set by the coordinator of the master's degree.
-This exam will consist of two parts, one for each of the lecturers of the course, and each of these parts will account for 50% of the final grade.
+This exam will consist of two parts, one for each part of the course, and each of these parts will account for 50% of the final grade.
 In order to pass the course, it will be essential to obtain a minimum grade of 5 points (out of 10).

 SECOND EDITION OF RECORDS

 Students who do not pass the course in the first opportunity or do not participate in the first edition of records will be evaluated by means of a written exam (100%) on the theoretical and practical aspects of the course, which will be held on a date set by the coordinator of the master's degree.
-This exam will consist of two parts, one for each of the lecturers of the course, and each of these parts will account for 50% of the final grade.
+This exam will consist of two parts, one for each part of the course, and each of these parts will account for 50% of the final grade.
 In order to pass the course, it will be essential to obtain a minimum grade of 5 points (out of 10).

 Important remarks:

-• Exams and continuous assessment tasks are considered official and, therefore, a change of date must always be duly justified by force majeure (accident, surgery or death of a first-degree relative on the exact date of the activity) and, whenever possible, students must inform the lecturers prior to the date of the activity.
+• Exams and continuous assessment assignments are considered official and, therefore, a change of date must always be duly justified by force majeure (accident, surgery or death of a first-degree relative on the exact date of the activity) and, whenever possible, students must inform the lecturers prior to the date of the activity.

 • It is the student's resposibility to be aware of the dates on which the assignments must be submitted and the presentations and exams take place.
 There is no obligation to communicate those dates through the eLearning platform.